miguelnto/sblocks/README.md

 make clean install
 ```

+By default, the program is installed in `/usr/local/bin`.

 ## Usage

 Put **sblocks** in your `.xinitrc` file or other startup script to have it start with your window manager.
 For example: